ibm-cloud-docs/vpc/snapshots_vpc_manage.md

 The Snapshot for VPC service is integrated with the {{site.data.keyword.compliance_full}} to help you manage security and compliance for your organization.
 For snapshots, you can set up a goal that checks whether snapshots are encrypted by using customer-managed keys.
 By using the {{site.data.keyword.compliance_short}} to validate the snapshot resource configurations in your account against a profile, you can identify potential issues as they arise.

 Because snapshots are created from {{site.data.keyword.block_storage_is_short}} volumes, {{site.data.keyword.block_storage_is_short}} goals provide an extra level of security.
-For more information, see [Monitoring security and compliance posture with VPC](/docs/vpc?topic=vpc-manage-security-compliance#monitor-vpc).
+For more information, see [Getting started with Security and Compliance Center](/docs/security-compliance?topic=security-compliance-getting-started).
 For more information about creating security and compliance goals, see [Defining rules](/docs/security-compliance?topic=security-compliance-rules-define&interface=ui) in the Security and Compliance Documentation.

 ## Next steps
 {: #snapshots-vpc-manage-next-steps}